manuelcanga/DisplayMetadata/trunk/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Shows metadata( fields, custom fields and protected metas ) in a metabox for posts( any CPT ), terms( any taxonomy ) and users.
-Metadata are displayed for humans( organized and unserialized ).
+Shows metas( fields, custom fields and protected metas ) in a metabox for posts( any CPT ), terms( any taxonomy ) and users.
+Metas are displayed for humans( organized and unserialized ).
 This metabox only will be displayed per either administrator users or users with `display_metadata_metabox` capability.

 == Description ==